dark-51lieal/dark/_posts/2020-08-20-secretscans-co.md

 <span style="color:pink">I decided to learn about Cleaner / Redrawer and that's really hard.
 I mean in some page, you really need have a skill not a beginner like me.
-Oh yeah and i found good tools to redraw that was Spot Healing Brush, whoever make it I'm proud of you :D
+Oh yeah i found good tools to redraw that was Spot Healing Brush, whoever make it I'm proud of you :D
 </span>